 All about Christian McCaffrey, 49ers running back leading San Francisco in Super Bowl LVIII

-The Super Bowl takes place on Sunday, Feb.
-11, starting at 3:30 p.m.
+The Super Bowl started at 3:30 p.m.
 PST at Allegiant Stadium in Las Vegas.
 You can tune in to watch the game broadcast live on both CBS and Nickelodeon or watch the livestream on Paramount+.
 More information on the game and how to watch it is available at CBS Sports.

+More information on Super Bowl LVIII is available on live blogs being updated throughout the game at both CBS News and CBS Sports.

 What are Christian McCaffrey's stats for this NFL season?